Seventh-Day Adventists: Who the Heck Are They?

 Ellen G. White was one of the early co-founders of the SDA Church.
 She began prophesying at 17 years of age until she died 70 years later, in 1915.
 Adventists believe E.G. White had the "gift of prophecy" and that her many and extensive doctrinal writings were inspired by God.
 Indeed, Mrs. White's voluminous writings (5,000 periodical articles and 40 books) are considered the authority on SDA teachings.
 Additionally, Mrs. White had approximately 2000 visions pertaining to healthy living, end-times and other prophesies, as well as insights into the daily life of Jesus before his ministry began.

 Smithsonian Magazine named Ellen G. White as one of The 100 Most Significant and Interesting Americans of All Time.
-The article gives highly detailed information about White's visions as well as and eyewitness testimony of these events, in which Mrs. White would enter into a trance-like state during her "revelations."
-However, the article downplays the supernatural somewhat, suggesting that the visions were a result of a traumatic head injury young Ellen had suffered as a child.
+The magazine article provides highly detailed information about Ellen White's visions as well as eyewitness testimony of these events in which Mrs. White would enter into a trance-like state during her revelations.
+However, the Smithsonian article downplays the supernatural somewhat, suggesting that the visions were a result of a traumatic head injury young Ellen had suffered as a child, which indeed she had.

-Indeed, the Adventist church has received quite a lot of criticism regarding Ellen White's visions.
-It has been suggested that White may have had epilepsy; possibly schizophrenia, and that her visions were a result of a "hysterical" personality.
-However, no credible evidence has substantiated these claims.
-In any event, the Smithsonian article leaves the matter of how the visions came about up to the reader to decide.
+Certainly, the Adventist church has received quite a lot of criticism regarding Ellen White's visions.
+It has even been suggested that White may have had epilepsy, possibly schizophrenia, and that, furthermore, her visions were a result of a "hysterical" personality.
+However, no credible evidence exists to substantiate any of these claims.
+Thus, the Smithsonian article leaves the reader to determine why and how the visions came about.

-Nonetheless, it is these seemingly strange trances which have caused reasonable people to wonder whether Seventh Day Adventists are a cult.
+In any event, it is these seemingly strange trances which have caused reasonable people to speculate if the Seventh Day Adventist church is a cult-like organization.

 Adventists are Exceptionally Health Conscious

-One cannot speak of Adventists without first realizing just how well-respected they are in the field of healthcare and nutrition.
+One cannot speak of Adventists without first realizing how well-respected they are in the field of healthcare and nutrition.
 The SDA approach to healthy living is really quite simple; It promotes a vegetarian diet of legumes, whole grains, nuts, fruits and vegetables.
-The SDA church believes that our bodies are the temple of God and must be respected as such.
-SDA's tend to be vegetarian; many do not smoke or drink much if any alcohol; they tend to remain physically active into old age.
-In fact, Loma Linda, a primarily Adventist community in California, boasts one of the longest and healthiest life expectancy communities in the world.
-Such communities are referred to as blue zones.
+The SDA church believes that our bodies are the temple of God and must therefore be respected as such.
+SDA's tend to be vegetarian; many do not smoke or drink much, if any, alcohol.
+Additionally, Adventists tend to remain physically active into old age.
+In fact, Loma Linda, a primarily Adventist community in California, boasts one of the longest and healthiest life expectancy communities in the world; Interestingly, such communities are referred to as blue zones.